aboutsource/sensu-plugins-trello/README.md

 # Sensu check for new incidents in Trello

-Translate the presence of one or more Trello cards in actionable Sensu alerts to enable using Trello for triggering incident response.
+Translate the presence of one or more Trello cards into actionable Sensu alerts to enable using Trello for triggering incident response.

 Checks for cards in a trello list.
 If cards are present, the check returns _CRITICAL_, containing name and date of last activity of card.
 When more than